AlicjaLena/ML4NOxPrediction/README.md

 * Visualizations: feature correlation, distributions, prediction plots.

 5. Export
-* Save trained models (joblib) and predictions on test data.
+* Save trained models (in joblib format) and predictions on the test data.

 ---